Have you ever complained to a brand publicly via social media?

 — Applebee’s (@Applebees) August 17, 2016

 Applebee’s replies in a timely manner, greets a customer by name, apologizes, offers a phone number to take it offline AND signs with initials.
 All in under 280 characters!

 6. Monitor customer service through social media with a tool

 The moderator for incoming customer service through social media should be given the same training that traditional representatives receive, and a tool to aid their process.

 This holds true, regardless of whether you are a company with a new social media presence.
 Or, a company who has had social media platforms for a long time and just now using social media for customer service purposes.

 Monitoring customer service activity on Facebook and Twitter (and other platforms like Instagram or Google+) is best accomplished with tools such as:

-These types of social media tools offer the ability to listen to consumers across multiple platforms.
+These types of social customer service tools offer the ability to listen to consumers across multiple platforms.
 Accounts can be monitored by a single customer service representative or a team.

 You’ll be able to add streams that show search results for phrases such as your brand name.
 What’s more, it can help you respond to questions or issues, without your company being directly @ mention or being tagged.

-Oftentimes training is included with the price of an online tool or software.
+Oftentimes customer service social media training is included with the price of an online tool or software.
 Take advantage of this!

 Because social media never “closes”, tools can notify you with a text or on an app—even when your business is off hours.